anasAnonymous/Digital-Forensics/Lab10/tasks.md

 I tried `hash-identifier` to identify the type of hash but it was unable to guess the hash type.
 So, I used an online `hash identifier` and found out that it was a `sha512crypt` hash.
 ![hashId4](https://github.com/anasAnonymous/Digital-Forensics/assets/123714177/5e60ffc1-377b-4a88-a93a-45ad93e02935)

+This was the command I used to crack the hash:
 `john --wordlist=/usr/share/wordlists/rockyou.txt hhh4.txt --format=sha512crypt`
 ![h4](https://github.com/anasAnonymous/Digital-Forensics/assets/123714177/0d6b6d5f-15ae-4b18-83c1-e84083f59d23)